manucabral/phasmopresence/README.md

 # PhasmoPresence👻
-> OUTDATED since halloween update
+> OUTDATED since halloween update, if u have a error please make an issue.

 A simple Phasmophobia Rich Presence client made with :heart: